Operation Veritable: Allied

+Two Army Groups Royal Artillery were deployed for supporting fire.
+The 79th Armoured Division contributed their specialist vehicles (mine-clearing flail tanks, flamethrowing Churchill Crocodiles, amphibious Buffaloes, troop-carrying Kangaroos and combat engineer AVRE tanks).

 German

-Assessments by the German Army High Command were that an Allied advance through the Reichswald would be too difficult and the expected assault would be by the British Second Army from the Venlo area.
+Assessments by the OKH (the German Army High Command) were that an Allied advance through the Reichswald would be too difficult and the expected assault would be by the British Second Army from the Venlo area.
 Reserves were therefore placed to respond to this.
 Alfred Schlemm, the local German commander, strongly disagreed, believing, correctly, that the Reichswald was the more likely route.
 He acted against the assessments of his superiors and therefore ensured that the area was well fortified, strengthened the Siegfried Line defences and quietly moved some of his reserves to be nearer this line of attack which meant that fresh and hardened troops were readily available to him.